Impact Report 2023-2024

 Through all our channels, we are striving to make secondhand the first choice in our communities by encouraging reuse and recycling through donating and shopping thrift.
 In addition, we’re constantly seeking ways to increase efficiency and implement innovative methods that can extend the lifecycle of usable goods.

-of all donated goods
+of all donated goods are empowered to make a tangible impact.

-Less than 5% of all textiles donated to us make their way to landfill, meaning that 95% of donated goods are empowered to make a local impact through our Thrift Stores across the country or our ethical recycling suppliers.
+Less than 5% of all textiles donated to us make their way to landfill, meaning that the vast majority of donations–95%–contribute to making a local impact through our Thrift Stores across the country via our ethical recycling suppliers.

 DONATE

-Gently used donations that we receive from our generous donors
+New and gently used donations that we receive from our generous donors

 and corporate partners.